demon Arioch

 He is also linked to the element of Fire and the direction South, which reflects the heat of battle and his destructive nature.
 These connections help explain his role as a force that destroys peace, since fire changes things by burning them away.

-Historically, iron and bloodstone are used to represent Arioch’s tough nature, showing that he is unyielding, cold, and focused only on carrying out vengeance.
+Historically, iron and bloodstone have been used to represent Arioch’s tough nature, showing that he is unyielding, cold, and focused solely on carrying out vengeance.

 Image placeholder